 The Definition of Faith

-The apostle Paul in his epistle to the Hebrews defined faith as follows: “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
+The author of Hebrews stated: “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
 The apostle stressed that there is no such thing as blind faith.
 Through nature, through His Word, and through His providential leading, God has given people all the proof of His existence that they need (Romans 1:20).
-True faith is always based upon strong evidence to warrant trust.
+True trust is always based upon strong evidence to gain trust.
 Thus, “Faith is the title-deed” for things hoped for by the believer.

 Trust in God is not an intellectual belief but a solid proof that God will fulfill His promises.
 Humans may not see the generator that generates the electricity in their homes but they feel its presence by the evidences it produce.
-Likewise, believers may know that their spiritual energy is proof to the existence of a divine power working in their lives.
-Thus, faith is always built on evidence and proof and is not a mere abstract belief because the believer sees the hand of God working in his life on a daily basis.
+Likewise, faith is always built on evidence and proof and is not a mere abstract belief because the believer sees the hand of God working in his life on a daily basis.

 The Heroes of Faith

 The faith of God’s prophets “the elders” (Hebrews 11:2) led them to godly lives, which bore witness to the reality of their faith.
 Their faith glorified God.
 The apostle Paul, in Hebrews 11, lists some of these faithful heroes who have obtained “a good report.”
 These heroes were ordinary humans who had “like passions as we are” (James 5:17), yet they did great things.
 This truth shows that even the weakest of God’s children today may obtain victory over every sin in his life.

 One of those heroes was Elijah, who was not saved from the trials of life that all people encounter and at times he even displayed the frailties of men (1 Kings 19:4).
 We can be certain that the victory of Elijah’s prayer was not the result of any extraordinary qualification he had, but of the grace of God working miracles in his life.